kj-agg/kj-agg.github.io/_pages/about.md

 #  limit: 3 # leave blank to include all the blog posts
 ---

-I recently completed a PhD in physical chemistry at the University of Oxford under the supervision of [Prof. Susan Perkin](https://perkin.web.ox.ac.uk/).
-Previously I graduated with a first-class degree in Natural Sciences (Chemistry) from the University of Cambridge.
+I recently completed a PhD in physical chemistry at the University of Oxford under the supervision of [Prof. Susan Perkin](https://perkin.web.ox.ac.uk/), generously funded by a Clarendon Scholarship.
+Previously, I graduated with a first-class degree in Natural Sciences (Chemistry) from the University of Cambridge.

 # News

 ### Septmber 2025
-Successfully completed my PhD.
-My PhD can be found online [here](https://dx.doi.org/10.5287/ora-zrpxjex6x).
+I successfully completed my PhD.
+My thesis can be found online [here](https://dx.doi.org/10.5287/ora-zrpxjex6x).

 ### April 2025
-Our neutron scattering article was published in [Chemical Science](https://doi.org/10.1039/D5SC00286A).
-See the ISIS Science Highlight [here](https://www.isis.stfc.ac.uk/Pages/SH25_cytosol.aspx).
+Our neutron scattering work was published in [Chemical Science](https://doi.org/10.1039/D5SC00286A).
+See the ISIS Science Highlight describing the impact of the work [here](https://www.isis.stfc.ac.uk/Pages/SH25_cytosol.aspx).

 ### March 2025
 Presented some of my [research](https://stemforbritain.org.uk/posters2025/kieran_agg_POS.pdf) at the UK Parliament in the final of STEM for Britain 2025.
 See the following write-ups: